carmencchow/bellabeat_casestudy/README.md

 <h2>3.
 Process</h2>
-Let’s open R Studio and run the `read_csv()` R command to read each CSV file and save it as a data frame in R:
+Open R Studio and run the `read_csv()` R command to read each CSV file and save it as a data frame in R:

 ```
 dailyActivity_merged <- read_csv("C:/Users/carme/OneDrive/Desktop/TurkFitBit/mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/dailyActivity_merged.csv")